wez/wezterm/docs/config/files.markdown

 take effect immediately.
 You may also use the `CTRL+SHIFT+R` keyboard shortcut to force the configuration to be reloaded.

-To support our early adopters upgrading from an earlier release, `wezterm` can also load TOML based configuration files; the structure supported by both lua and TOML configuration is the same.
-If both lua and TOML configuration files are present `wezterm` prefers to read the lua configuration.

-Support for loading from TOML will be removed in the nearish future; some of the newer capabilities are not supported in TOML configuration files which makes it a burden to continue supporting.

 ## Configuration File Structure

 The `wezterm.lua` configuration file is a lua script which allows for a high